tim-balloon/tim-memos/gondola_checklists/PointingTest.md

 #### Both Axes

 1. [ ] Ensure El axis, reaction wheel (RW), and pivot (Piv) motor controller STO jumpers are installed.
 If required for access, set down the gondola or bring down the pivot before inserting jumpers.
-If a new STO jumper is installed after controller power-on, clear the latched STO fault by power cycling the controller.
+If a new STO jumper is installed after power-on, clear the latched STO fault by commanding to clear the fault (`reset_latched_rw 18`, `reset_latched_piv 18`, `reset_latched_el 18`) or power cycling the controller.
 2. [ ] Enter stop mode to prepare for enablement: `Pointing Modes`>`stop`
 3. [ ] Enable El motor: `Pointing Motors`>`el_on`
 4. [ ] Retract lock pin: `Lock Motor`>`unlock`